joshvillbrandt/wireless/README.md

 ## Publishing

-First, install `pandoc` to auto-convert Markdown syntax into reStructuredText:
+First, install `pandoc` so that setup.py can auto-convert Markdown syntax into reStructuredText:

 ```bash
 sudo apt-get install pandoc